Posted April 24, 2017

 Data feeds, specifically those that catch phishing URLs, malicious URLs and malicious command and control (C2), are a crucial part, and first step, of fighting ransomware.
 To be completely useful, this intelligence should be continuously updated, providing threats in real-time.

-However, having high-quality Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far... feeds is only half of the battle.
+However, having high-quality Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. feeds is only half of the battle.
 While these will keep you informed of live threats trying to breach your network, to truly operationalize data feeds, they need to be used in conjunction with an automated blocking mechanism.